SSR-Zero: Simple Self-Rewarding Reinforcement Learning for Machine Translation: Analysis

-Although SSR and its combination with external reward models (RMs) effectively enhance MT performance, two research questions (RQs) remain unclear: 1) \textit{How does self-rewarding compare with widely used external RMs?} 2) \textit{How does the inclusion of reference data in RMs affect the final translation performance?} To clarify these points, we conducted a detailed analysis, presented below.
+Although SSR and its combination with external reward models (RMs) effectively enhance MT performance, two research questions (RQs) remain unclear: 1) \textit{Can SSR generalize to other languages, especially low-resource ones?} 2) \textit{How does self-rewarding compare with widely used external RMs?} 3) \textit{How does the inclusion of reference data in RMs affect the final translation performance?} To clarify these points, we conducted a detailed analysis, presented below.